 Jonathan Brent, MD PhD

 Dr. Brent earned his M.D., Ph.D. from Columbia University College of Physicians and Surgeons in 2013.
 He completed his neurology residency at Northwestern Memorial Hospital in 2017.
-Dr. Brent received the prestigious NIH-R25 training award and has been investigating the molecular mechanisms of ALS in the laboratory of Dr. P. Hande Ozdinler.
+Dr. Brent received the prestigious NIH-R25 training award and has been investigating the molecular mechanisms of ALS in the laboratory of Dr. Vladimir Gelfand.
 He is completing a McGaw fellowship in Neuromuscular Medicine with the long-term goal of pursuing a career as a physician scientist.